dimsemenov/PhotoSwipe/docs/options.md

 ## Sanitizing

-To prevent Trusted Types violations, there might be a need to use a sanitizing function to defend against malicious script injection attacks.
+There might be a need to use a sanitizing function to defend against malicious script injection attacks.
+For such purpose there are libraries like [sanitize-html](https://www.npmjs.com/package/sanitize-html) or [DOMPurify](https://github.com/cure53/DOMPurify).

-In the example below, you can see a very "naive" solution of removing script tags.
+**Disclaimer:** The example below shows a very "naive" solution for removing script tags.
+It is recommended to use, for example, previously mentioned libraries.

 <PswpCodePreview galleryID="test-sanitizing">